Data Center Power

 You may need to consult with your electrical personnel at your facility to determine exactly what receptacles you have or can support.
 Speak with your Aspen Systems sales engineer if you need assistance about your options or what type of receptacles your current facility has.

 You may have a facility that already has a UPS (Uninterruptible Power Supply) or even a generator.
-A UPS unit is necessary to insure that no power interruption occurs, even if you have a generator.
-A UPS unit alone will only keep the units powered for a limited amount of time, usually less than 30 minutes, but can be used in conjunction with a facility generator to insure that your infrastructure continues to run even in extended power outages.
+A UPS unit is necessary to ensure that no power interruption occurs, even if you have a generator.
+A UPS unit alone will only keep the units powered for a limited amount of time, usually less than 30 minutes, but can be used in conjunction with a facility generator to ensure that your infrastructure continues to run even in extended power outages.

 It is always a good idea to protect your critical systems, normally the master, any fail‐over masters, administrative, and storage nodes, with UPS systems if your facility does not have them.
-Operating these nodes on UPS ensures that a sudden power blackout (power is lost completely) or brownout (low voltage levels), or dropout (momentary total loss of power) does not cause these nodes to crash, which risks file system or hardware damage.
-Brownout or dropout situations are transparent to a node protected by UPS, and if the blackout lasts long enough to drain the UPS battery, monitoring software can effect an orderly shutdown of the node(s) to minimize possible file system damage and facilitate a clean reboot process later.
+Operating these nodes on UPS ensures that a sudden power blackout (power is lost completely) or brownout (low voltage levels), or drop-out (momentary total loss of power) does not cause these nodes to crash, which risks file system or hardware damage.
+Brownout or drop-out situations are transparent to a node protected by UPS, and if the blackout lasts long enough to drain the UPS battery, monitoring software can effect an orderly shutdown of the node(s) to minimize possible file system damage and facilitate a clean reboot process later.

 Additional UPS runtime can be configured for your cluster by adding additional battery packs to your UPS system(s) as well.
 Speak to your Aspen Systems sales engineer about your specific UPS needs.